Wound Care Billing Services in Ohio

 Why Ohio Wound Care Practices Need Specialized Billing

-Ohio's healthcare market includes 35,000+ physicians, and wound care practices here face a payer market dominated by Medical Mutual of Ohio / Anthem on the commercial side and Ohio Medicaid on the public payer side.
-Medicare claims are processed through CGS Administrators, which applies its own Local Coverage Determinations that directly affect wound care procedure coverage and medical necessity requirements.
+Ohio's healthcare market includes 35,000+ physicians, and wound care practices here face a payer market dominated by Medical Mutual of Ohio (statewide) and Anthem BCBS on the commercial side and Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) on the public payer side.
+Medicare claims are processed through CGS Administrators (Jurisdiction 15), which applies its own Local Coverage Determinations that directly affect wound care procedure coverage and medical necessity requirements.
 Generic billing teams without OH specific knowledge leave revenue on the table.

 Code